-We monitor energy performance across ANZ in over 30 countries through measuring and reporting consumption via our on-line Energy Management System (EMS).
-Through our global EMS framework, countries identify and implement new saving initiatives as part of an overall performance improvement strategy focused on meeting both our energy reduction targets and business needs.
+We monitor energy performance across ANZ in all 33 markets in which we operate.
+Consumption is measured and reported via our online environmental reporting system.
+Through our global environmental reporting framework, countries identify and implement new saving initiatives as part of an overall performance improvement strategy focused on meeting both our energy reduction targets and business needs.

-ANZ’s use of electricity generates around ~75% of our total greenhouse gas emissions (~316kt CO2-e).
+ANZ’s use of electricity is responsible for around 62 percent of our total greenhouse gas emissions of 329kt CO2-e.
 Therefore, reducing our energy consumption not only benefits the environment it also delivers business cost savings.

-ANZ aims to minimise the use of resources in its operations through the efficient consumption of energy within its buildings, including offices, branches, business centres and data centres.
+ANZ aims to minimise the use of resources in its operations through the efficient consumption of energy within its buildings, including commercial offices, retail branches and data centres.
 To ensure that we are meeting this energy reduction goal ANZ has adopted a framework of:

 - reviewing energy consumption within its operations;